-In our recent report, The 2019 State of One-on-ones, we surveyed over 200 managers across multiple industries, experience levels, departments and physical locations to learn more about how they approach one-on-ones, their goals, challenges and more.
+In our recent State of One-on-ones report, we surveyed over 200 managers across multiple industries, experience levels, departments and physical locations to learn more about how they approach one-on-ones, their goals, challenges and more.

 The survey found that 74.5% of managers surveyed discuss growth and development within their one-on-one meetings.
 Here’s the breakdown:

 - 74.5% of managers discuss growth and development

 - 46.9% talk about an employee’s connection to the people and work within the company

 - 44.9% discuss topics related to autonomy and accountability